manuelhuber/ReactiveProgramming/index.md

 With schedulers you can introduce multithreading into your observable operators, you can do so by telling those operators to use a particular scheduler.

-Bevore we dive into the world of programming with RxJS, let's take a look at the bigger picture.
+Before we dive into the world of programming with RxJS, let's take a look at the bigger picture.
 Reactive is not just a programming paradigm but also an approach to describe modern system architectures.

 **The reactive manifesto**